percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.8.0.rst

   readiness probes for some period of time during the cluster initialization
-* :jirabug:`K8SPSMDB-434`: Fix a bug due to which nil pointer dereference error was occurring when switching the ``sharding.enabled`` option from false to true (Thanks to srteam2020 for contributing)
+* :jirabug:`K8SPSMDB-434`: Fix a bug due to which nil pointer dereference error was occurring when switching the ``sharding.enabled`` option from false to true (thanks to srteam2020 for contributing)
 * :jirabug:`K8SPSMDB-430`: Fix a bug due to which a stale apiserver could trigger undesired StatefulSet and PVC deletion when recreating the cluster with the same name (thanks to srteam2020 for contributing)